SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Setup Cloud Platform and S4HANA/README.md

 8. Copy the template below (please watch for line breaks)

 - As “systemName” you must enter the name of your newly registered system.
+The system name should be prefilled in the content you are replacing - so you can just copy it to an editor before and the just copy it back into the template.
 - As “communicationArrangementName” you must enter a speaking name for your communication arrangement.

 ```